-NTD 376 Advanced Mathematics Topics for Early Childhood and Childhood Education
+INTD 376 Advanced Mathematics Topics for Early Childhood and Childhood Education

 This course is designed for the student with an interest in becoming an early childhood and childhood mathematics specialist.
 Its focus is on more advanced investigation and application of previously encountered mathematics material and its usefulness and relevance to the mathematics curriculum in the schools.
-Prerequisites: MATH 140, MATH 141 and 12 additional hours of college level mathematics.
-Credits: 4(4-0) Offered every fall
+Prerequisites: MATH 140, MATH 141 and 12 additional credits of college level mathematics.
+Credits: 4(4-0) Offered every fall focus on developing students' practical skills in teaching individuals from a variety of linguistic and cultural backgrounds.
+It will cover various interventions and modifications needed based on culture, ethnicity and native language.
+It will also cover fundamentals of working with ESOL students with speech and language disorders.
+As a service learning component of this course, students will spend an hour a week teaching ESOL learners oral English communication skills on an individual basis and in groups.
+They will also present workshops/group English language activities for English language learners.
+Credits: 3(2-2)